Introduction to the series

 I have always been interested in maths, and not only in the subject itself but also the ways in which maths is explained and taught.
 In general, a crucial part of studying and researching is to be able to communicate one’s findings to other people, who may or may not be knowledgeable in your field.
 For this reason, I’m all for popular science books and magazines, which (provided that it is done well) serve to explain scientific research in an accessible way, and to promote scientific awareness and appreciation amongst the general public.
 However, in my opinion, popular science books too often simplify, and even completely skip the mathematics behind the science.
 There is certainly a cultural aversion to mathematics — at least from my perspective as an Australian, and from my awareness of similar attitudes in the US and UK — which may be part of the reason for the lack of ‘real’ mathematics in popular science writing.
 Here is an anecdote: apparently Stephen Hawking’s publisher advised the great scientist that every equation he included in his A Brief History of Time would result in reduced sales.
 (There is one equation though: Einstein’s ).
 Of course, this is one of the bestselling science books ever, and sits atop many a coffeetable, but I wonder how many people have seriously read it…

 So what about popular mathematics?
 Undoubtedly there are many who enjoy recreational mathematics, but my feeling is that the average person will not suddenly decide, “gee, I really feel like reading something about abstract algebra today!”
 In fact, I wonder if there are any books on abstract algebra intended for the general public!
 Sciences such as astronomy and astrophysics, biology and psychology tend to capture the public imagination better.
-For lack of a better word, they are simply more relatable (and not in the internet meme “omg so relatable” sense).
+For lack of a better word, they are simply more “relatable”.
 Maths demands more abstract thinking, and understanding of mathematical concepts is inseparable from understanding mathematical notation.
 We write equations not because we want to be deliberately obscure — quite the opposite is true!
 Equations are extremely precise, and represent relationships between mathematical objects that would be tedious, cumbersome, perhaps even impossible to describe in words.
 By way of illustration, take a look at this beautiful equation:

 In fact, this presentation is already quite verbose, in some texts you’ll see it written simply as: